Arronk/My-Coding-Journey/LogR2.md

 Curriculum, Udemy and fast.ai is going to keep my plenty busy for the next couple of years but some of these courses look interesting specifically the AI for trading on Udacity!

+## Day 35: 22.08.2018

+### Progress: Back onto hashtables and pset5

+Nothing too fancy tonight.
+Trying to convert my SLL projects into a hash table implementation.
+Once this is finished i'll get onto doing pset5.
+I wanted to also do tries but I really need to keep moving with this unit!